All About Autoclaved Aerated Concrete (AAC)

 - Unfinished exterior walls require exterior cladding to protect them from weather.

-- If installed in high humidity environments, interior finishes with low vapor permeability and exterior finishes with a high permeability are recommended.
+- If installed in high humidity environments, interior finishes require low vapor permeability and exterior finishes require high permeability.

-- Low R-value compared to energy-efficient insulated wall construction.
+- R-values are relatively low when compared to energy-efficient insulated wall construction.

 - Cost is higher than a conventional concrete block and wood-frame construction.

-Basic AAC block in the standard size of 8 x 8 x 24 inches costs about $2.20 to $2.50 per square foot as of July 2018.
-This is more than the standard concrete block cost of about $2.00 per square foot.
-However, labor costs for AAC might be lower because it is easier to install and handle.
-These costs will also vary from region to region and are affected by local labor rates and building code requirements.
+Basic AAC block in the standard size of 8 x 8 x 24 inches costs about $2.20 to $2.50 per square foot as of July 2018, slightly more than standard concrete block, which costs about $2.00 per square foot.
+However, labor costs for AAC can be lower because its lighter weight makes it easier to handle and install.
+Costs will vary from region to region and are affected by local labor rates and building code requirements.